Jake Burger Preview, Player Props: Marlins vs. Nationals

 Jake Burger At The Plate

-- Burger leads Miami in total hits (94) this season while batting .242 with 50 extra-base hits.
+- Burger leads Miami with 95 hits, batting .242 this season with 51 extra-base hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 110th, his on-base percentage ranks 121st, and he is 14th in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 111th, his on-base percentage ranks 118th, and he is 12th in the league in slugging.

-- Burger has driven in a run in 33 games this year (29.2%), including 20 games with more than one RBI (17.7%).
-He has also driven in three or more of his team's runs in nine contests.
+- Burger has driven home a run in 34 games this season (29.8%), including more than one RBI in 17.5% of his games and producing three or more of his team's runs on nine occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.